DominicMachado/DominicMachado.github.io/docs/latn-101-f22/schedule.md

 ### Monday, October 17
 - Present indicative
 - **Reading (to be completed before class)**: Read the section on the [present indicative](https://lingualatina.github.io/textbook/2021-2022/02-verbs/present/).
-- **Morphology and Vocabulary (to be completed before class)**: Memorize the first eight [verbs](link) in the vocabulary list for Unit 2 (up to and including affero) and study the formation of [present active and passive indicative](https://lingualatina.github.io/textbook/2021-2022/02-verbs/present/) for Daily Check-in #10.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the first eight [verbs](https://dominicmachado.github.io/latn101-f22-unit-2-vocabulary#verbs) in the vocabulary list for Unit 2 (up to and including affero) and study the formation of [present active and passive indicative](https://lingualatina.github.io/textbook/2021-2022/02-verbs/present/) for Daily Check-in #10.
-- **Practice (to be completed before class)**: Form the 3rd person singular and plural present indicative forms in both the active and passive voice for *conucumbo*, *cresco*, *do*, *reddo* in Unit 2.
+- **Practice (to be completed before class)**: Form the 3rd person singular and plural present indicative forms in both the active and passive voice for *conucumbo*, *cresco*, *do*, *reddo*.
 Additionally, determine the person, number, tense, voice, mood of the following verbal forms: *concumbebant*, *crescitur*, and *data sunt*.
+If you have time, try these [exercises](https://observablehq.com/@dominicmachado/imperfect-and-perfect-active-and-passive-forms) to review imperfect and perfect forms.

 ### Wednesday, October 19
 - Irregular Verbs: *fero* and *eo*
 - **Reading (to be completed before class)**: Read the section on [irregular verbs](https://lingualatina.github.io/textbook/2021-2022/09-pron-dep-irreg/#irregular-verbss).
-- **Morphology and Vocabulary (to be completed before class)**: Memorize the last six [verbs](link) in the vocabulary list for Unit 2 vocabulary list as well as the [present active and passive of *fero* and *eo*](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/) for Daily Check-in #11.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the last six [verbs](https://dominicmachado.github.io/latn101-f22-unit-2-vocabulary#verbs) in the vocabulary list for Unit 2 vocabulary list as well as the [present active and passive of *fero* and *eo*](https://lingualatina.github.io/textbook/reference/irregular-verbs-paradigms/) for Daily Check-in #11.
-- **Practice (to be completed before class)**: Try your hand at the following exercise on the formation of [irregular verbs](https://observablehq.com/@dominicmachado/irregular-verb-formation).
+- **Practice (to be completed before class)**: Try your hand at the following exercise on the formation of [irregular verbs](https://observablehq.com/@dominicmachado/irregular-verb-formation/2).

 ### Friday, October 21
 - Intensifying pronouns (*ipse, ipsa, ipsum*)